void-craft/void-craft/README.md

-## Hello, This is Hema! 👋
+## Hi, fellow humans!
+This is Hema :D

-I'm a **Full-Stack Web Development** learner with a keen interest in **testing and automation**.
-I enjoy building web and mobile applications, ensuring quality through rigorous testing, and exploring new technologies and coding.
+I'm a QA Automation Engineer transitioning to **Full-Stack Web Development**.

+I enjoy building web and mobile applications, as well as exploring new technologies and coding.
+I also take pride in teaching - it has helped me see how every human being is capable in their own way and I apply my empathetic approach in every teaching moment possible - be it personal or professional.

+Values guide the human race to build a sustainable world and it is important for me that the company I work for has great values not just in writing, but in its applications as well.

+That's a little about me.
+Thanks for reading!

+Cheers!

 📍 **Based in:** Oviedo, Asturias, Spain
 🛂 **Work Permit:** Yes